killitofx/Blockzilla/README.md

 - ### [Report issues, unblocked ads or trackers](./CONTRIBUTING.md)

 - #### Do you like Blockzilla?
 You can give it a :star: at the top of this page.

-###### Note:

-Blockzilla uses the Adblock Plus filter syntax and ideally should be used with Adblock Plus for the intended/optimal performance.
-However, Blockzilla can be used with other ad blockers that support the Adblock Plus filter syntax.